Simon Fraser, 15th Lord Lovat: Media

 The Longest Day, a 1962 film based on the book of the same name, features "Lord Lovat", played by Peter Lawford.

 There is some suggestion that the charlatan commando character "Trimmer" in Evelyn Waugh's Sword of Honour trilogy of novels is based on Lovat.
 Lovat was closely associated with Waugh's forced resignation from the Commandos, which is the subject of an exchange of correspondence between them which Waugh pasted into his war diaries.
 In an article in Standpoint magazine, Paul Johnson wrote:

 Family

-Simon Christopher Joseph Fraser, Master of Lovat and 15th Lord Lovat (9 July 1911 –16 March 1995), was the son and eldest child of Simon Joseph Fraser, 14th Baron Lovat (25 November 1871 –18 February 1933), and the Hon.
-Laura Lister (12 January 1892 –24 March 1965).
-His younger brother was Hon.
-Sir Hugh Charles Patrick Joseph Fraser (23 January 1918 –6 March 1984).
+Simon Christopher Joseph Fraser, Master of Lovat and 15th Lord Lovat (9 July 1911 – 16 March 1995), was the son and eldest child of Simon Joseph Fraser, 14th Baron Lovat (25 November 1871 – 18 February 1933), and the Hon.
+Laura Lister (12 January 1892 – 24 March 1965).
+His younger brother was the Hon.
+Sir Hugh Charles Patrick Joseph Fraser (23 January 1918–6 March 1984).

 He married Rosamond Delves Broughton on 10 October 1938.
 They had six children: